-In this Preliminary Activity, you will gain experience using a Dissolved Oxygen Probe as you determine the DO level of a water sample provided by your teacher.
+In the Preliminary Activity, you will gain experience using a Dissolved Oxygen Probe as you determine the DO level of a water sample provided by your teacher.

-After completing the Preliminary Activity, you will first use reference sources to find out more about dissolved oxygen issues in the environment before you choose and investigate a researchable question dealing with dissolved oxygen.
-Some topics to consider in your reference search are:
+After completing the Preliminary Activity, you will first use reference sources to find out more about dissolved-oxygen issues in the environment before you choose and investigate a researchable question dealing with dissolved oxygen.

 Sensors and Equipment